+(iii) Borrowings from related parties (continued)

-- (1) As per the shareholder purchase agreement concluded on 15 January 2020, the loan balance outstanding as of that effective date from Lanitis Farm Limited, being €2.971.657 was capitalised instead of cash settled. - (2) As part of the share purchase agreement concluded on 15 January 2020, the Company received an interest free loan from a related party amounting €10.000.000 which is repayable during 2025.
+As part of the share purchase agreement concluded on 15 January 2020, the Company received an interest free loan from a related party amounting €10.000.000 which is repayable during 2025.
 The interest free loan was fair valued at initial recognition using the market interest rate (5%) for bank borrowings available to the Company.
 The fair value gain recognised at initial recognition of €2.556.501, was credited in the statement of changes in equity as Capital Contribution.

-28 Events after the balance sheet date
+27 Events after the balance sheet date

-There were no material events after the balance sheet date, which have a bearing on the understanding of the financial statements, other than the ongoing Russian/Ukrainian situation described in Note 1.
+There were no material events after the balance sheet date, which have a bearing on the understanding of the financial statements, except as disclosed in Note 25 of the financial statements.